ouspg/CompSec/Lab5_ChipWhisperer/README.md

  ********************************/

 ```

+When looking at code above, you can see that program performs first 10 NOP (no-operation) instructions and after thet 10 MUL (multiplication between registers r0 and r1).

+3. Ensure that you are connected to the device.
+Run script **setup_cwlite_xmega.py** to setup initial settings.

+If you are not connected to device, connect device with instructions of previous tutorial.
+Or simply open capture software and run scripts **connect_cwlite_simpleserial.py** and **setup_cwlite_xmega.py**.

+4. Build your new program with command `make PLATFORM=CW303` as you did in tutorial.
+Upload your new program to the device with XMEGA programmer like you did in tutorial.

+Remember always that anytime you make modifications to program, you have to rebuild it and reupload it to the device.
+Also make sure that you are uploading correct program to device (it was surprisingly common mistake last year!).

+5. Make sure that there is no red error light burning in capture board.
+Red led burning means that failure has happened with ADC and you can not capture anything.
+Run **setup_cwlite_xmega.py** and it should be removing error.

+6. TODO: clock or script stuff

+7. Time for your first capture!
+Hit the capture button and see power trace appearing.

+Interesting part of trace is actually in just in the beginning of trace, rest is futile clutter.
+You can zoom in to inspect the first 500 samples of trace.

+8. Trace is not looking very nice, so next we will adjust settings little bit.
+Under *Gain Setting* set the *Mode* to high.
+Increase the *Gain Setting* to about 25.
+You'll be able to adjust this further during experimentations, you may need to increase this depending on your hardware and target device.
+Under *Trigger Setup* set the *Total Samples* to 500, because we do not need big amount of samples to be taken to inspect power consumption.

+9. Hit capture button again to ensure that trace looks more sensible now.

+10. Time to do some initial testing.
+Modify your program to run different amount amount of NOP and MUL instructions.
+Inspect how traces change.
+Try to detect on which points execution changes to different instruction.
+Also pay attention how long different instruction blocks take to execute.

+You can use "Trace persistance"-button to draw traces top of each other.
+This should make comparing different runs easier.
+Consider for example adding either NOP or MUL blocks one by one to program to see how trace changes.

+When you think you have managed to detect different instructions and have good understanding what is happening, you can proceed to next part which describes what you must return on this task.

+### What to return in this task?

+Now it is time to make your actual returnable items for this task.

+Make 3 different programs and one trace capture for each of them.
+Take screenshot of trace capture and describe with text where which operation happens or draw the places of different instruction blocks to screenshot with some image editor.

+Make 3 test runs with next instructions executing, take screenshots and mark down/describe which instructions are executing and where:
+* 30 x NOP instructions
+* 30 x MUL instructions
+* Some amount of 10-sized instruction blocks and some amount of other 10-sized instruction block mixed.
+Total amount of them should be at least 40 (for example, 10 x NOP, 10 x MUL, 10 x NOP, 10 x MUL fulfills this requirement).

+Add those 3 required items (+ possible textual explanations) to your return template to gain points from this task.

+(clean next)

 Build your modified program like you did in previous introduction tutorial and program it to the target device like you did earlier.

 We expect that you are able to connect to device by the same way that you did in previous task.
 In the place of **setup_cwlite_xmega_aes.py** you should use **setup_cwlite_xmega.py** setup script.
 If you have device already up and running from the previous task, you can simply run **setup_cwlite_xmega.py** and it will setup everything for you.